André Leon Talley: Career

 In 2008, Talley advised the Obama family on fashion, while also styling Michelle Obama for her first Vogue cover, and introducing her to Taiwanese-Canadian designer Jason Wu, who went on to make several dresses for the First Lady, including her inaugural gown.
 Talley's later pairings were with designers Tracy Reese, Rachel Roy, and singer-actress Jennifer Hudson.
 He also styled Melania Trump for her 2005 wedding to Donald Trump.

 From March 2010 to December 2011, Talley served on the judging panel for America's Next Top Model (from Cycle 14 to Cycle 17).
 From 2013 to 2014, he served as international editor of Numéro Russia, joining the team shortly after the magazine launched in March 2013 but resigned after 12 issues due to anti-LGBT laws in Russia.
 He was a member of the Board of Trustees of the Savannah College of Art and Design since 1995.

 In January 2017, he live-blogged the Trump inauguration with New York Times columnist Maureen Dowd.
-In April of that year, Talley began hosting his own radio show centered on fashion and pop culture on Sirius XM satellite station Radio Andy.
+In April of that year, Talley began hosting his own radio show centered on fashion and pop culture on SiriusXM satellite station Radio Andy.

 Talley is the subject of a documentary film The Gospel According to André, directed by Kate Novack, which was screened in September 2016 at the Toronto Film Festival and was released in the U.S. on May 25, 2018.
 Reviewing the film, Variety said: "The documentary is a deeply loving, frequently beautiful testament to the former Vogue editor, who rose from humble beginnings in North Carolina to become arguably the high fashion world's first major African-American tastemaker, as well as the type of multi-lingual, Russian-lit-citing public intellectual who is perfectly at ease gossiping on TV with Wendy Williams."
 Talley was also featured in the documentaries The First Monday in May and The September Issue.